Rafael-BL/lttng-dynamic-instrumentation/README.md

 N.B.
 On the following explanation I will use a tracepoint named prov:name and has one integer field and char field.

 In order to register a tracepoint at least four structures must be constructed.
-Two fields in this structure are used in this implementation of dynamic instrumentation.
+The tracepoint structure describes its name and signature.
+Only those two fields are used in this implementation of dynamic instrumentation.
 The name and signature fields which are respectively prov:name and name in our example.

 <pre>
 struct tracepoint {